 Motivated employees are much more willing to go the extra mile for your agency and your clients.
-When it’s all said and done, this creates a much better bottom line for your insurance agency, and helps you to grow your business.
-But if motivating your employees to bend over backwards for your agency and its clients is a bit elusive, these tips will help you stay on top of your game.
+When it’s all said and done, this creates a much better bottom line for your insurance agency and helps you to grow your business.
+But if motivating your employees to bend over backward for your agency and its clients is a bit elusive, these tips will help you stay on top of your game.

 1) Run Contests and Competition

 Nothing stirs up motivation quite the way that a good old-fashioned contest or competition does.
 The bigger the prize, the harder people will work to win it.
 However, you should not discount smaller prizes for motivation, particularly if prizes are awarded for milestones in addition to or in lieu of an overall “grand prize.”
 The important thing is to make the contest or competition challenging, but winnable.
 In substitution of monetary prices or other prizes that cost money, consider offering time off as an award too.
 Many employees find that highly motivating.

 These three “Rs” help to show your staff how much you appreciate their efforts to make your business a success.
 One of the most important requirements for employees to be engaged in the work they do and the client they work for is that they feel appreciated.
 This makes that happen.